Skip to content Skip to footer

 Competitive Set Credit card alternatives Every fintech in India

 The pivot turned Slice from a category-defining brand into a commodity.
-Before the RBI crackdown, “What’s Slice?” had a clear, exciting answer: it’s the credit card for people who can’t get a credit card.
+Before the RBI crackdown, “What’s Slice?” had a clear, exciting answer.
 After the pivot, “What’s Slice?” became: it’s a UPI app.
 Like the other 40 UPI apps.

 The Aesthetic Trap: Why Beautiful Branding Becomes a Liability